Gastric Sleeve (sleeve gastrectomy) surgery is quickly becoming the preferred surgery for weight loss.

 After Gastric Sleeve Surgery Diet

-Now is not the time to cheat.
-While the two week diet was important reduce your risk of surgical (intraoperative) complication, the week 1 to 4 post-op diet will help prevent post-op complications.
+While the two-week diet was important reduce your risk of surgical (intraoperative) complication, the week 1 to 4 post-op diet will help prevent post-op complications.

 The first few weeks after surgery, you will experience frequent irritability and it’s not uncommon to second guess your decision to have surgery.

 The very extreme diet after your sleeve gastrectomy may seem like your surgeon is being overly cautious.
-It is utterly important that you follow his or her instructions to the ‘T.’
+It is utterly important that you follow their instructions to the ‘T.’

 Cheating on your post-op diet can cause diarrhea, dehydration, constipation, bowel obstruction, or a very serious gastric leak.
 If you need more motivation to follow your post-op diet, this article will help.